deqode/dq-vault/README.md

 ## Creating policies for application server

 We need to define policies for the application server that will be using our vault.
-We don't want our application server to have complete root access of vault, rather, it should just have the capability to update our Vault api plugin that we just enabled.
+We don't want our application server to have complete root access of vault, rather, it should just have the capability to update our Vault API plugin that we just enabled.
 For that, we need to create another .hcl file (application.hcl as an example) to define the policies.

 application.hcl:-
   ```